JetBrains/resharper-devguide/topics/basics/types_of_plugins.md

 >
 {type="tip"}

-## Custom Language Support

-Custom language support provides basic functionality for working with a particular programming language, that includes:

-* File type recognition
-* Lexical analysis
-* Syntax highlighting
-* Formatting
-* Code completion
-* Code inspections and quick-fixes
-* Context Actions
-* Navigation

-Plugins can also augment existing (bundled) custom languages, e.g., by providing additional inspections, quick-fixes, or any other features.

 ## Library Support

 Library support provides improved code insights, which usually cannot be expressed through the compiler and its type-system, that includes: